BillRaymond/cambermast-work-hub/README.md

 # Cambermast Work Hub (frontend)

-This is the SvelteKit site that runs at `https://w.cambermast.com`.
-It gives the homelab a polished front door where each workspace lives under a predictable `/project-*` route.
+This is the SvelteKit site that powers the Cambermast Work Hub.
+It now functions as a simple front door for the Work Hub overview plus the `liamottley` subsite.

 ## Stack